dcharatan/flowmap/README.md

 Each ablation shown in the paper has a [Hydra](https://hydra.cc/docs/intro/) configuration at `config/experiment`.
 For example, to run the ablation where point tracking is disabled, add `+experiment=ablation_no_tracks` to the overfitting command.
 Note that you can stack most of the ablations, e.g., `+experiment=[ablation_no_tracks,ablation_random_initialization]`.

+## Generating Novel View Synthesis Results

+We used a modified version of the original 3D Gaussian Splatting code that backpropagates into camera positions in order to generate the novel view synthesis results shown in the paper.
+You can find it [here](https://github.com/cameronosmith/gaussian_barf).

 ## Figure and Table Generation

 Some of the code used to generate the tables and figures in the paper can be found in the `assets` folder.
+We used this code alongside Figma and LaTeXiT to create the figures in the paper.
+You can find our Figma file [here](https://www.figma.com/file/WLHx9d6qDRol9xowBTnHf7/FlowMap-Figures?type=design&node-id=316%3A76&mode=design&t=Dmyz4HXwW0oCp0Ru-1).

 ## BibTeX